jbuican14/portfolio/README.md

-# Jutiporn Buican - Portfolio
+# Juti Buican - Portfolio

 A modern React portfolio website built with Vite and Tailwind CSS.